hashicorp/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 ```

-## Dissociate an SSH key from a workspace
+## Unassign an SSH key from a workspace

-This endpoint dissociates the currently associated SSH key from a workspace.
+This endpoint unassigns the currently assigned SSH key from a workspace.

 | Method | Path           |
 | :----- | :------------- |